ikangiec/ikangiec.github.io/README.md

 # MyVoice

 My first personal blog hosted on github.
 More to come later!
+Can use prose.io to edit the content!

 ## What I bring to the table: